DefinitelyStrix/2300-Final-Game/README.md

 ## Operating System Required
 This project was tested on both Windows and Mac machines, and should work on either.
 Mac has been more thoroughly tested, however.
 No added installations are necessary.
+To play, simply run mapTester.py from terminal (May require sudo privileges)

 ## Citations and Coding References
 https://stackoverflow.com/questions/43629363/how-to-check-if-a-string-contains-a-char